gisaia/aias/README.md

 Also, metadata are enriched by the service and placed in the `generated` namespace.

 Namespaces are prefixes in the key names of the JSON.
 The `:` is used for seperating the namespace and the field name.
 Since ARLAS does not support the `:` in field names, the character is replaced by `__` for storage and indexation.

+For more details, see the [model documentation](docs/model/model.md)

 ## ARLAS EO Product Registration Services